gozdemadendere/My_Portfolio_Projects/FLO_RFM_Analysis_Customer_Segmentation/README.md

-## PROJECT : FLO | Customer Segmentation with RFM Analysis
+FLO | Customer Segmentation with RFM Analysis

 RFM analysis is a technique used for customer segmentation based on Recency, Frequency, and Monetary metrics.